decentraland/old-documentation/_posts/development-guide/2018-01-04-scene-state.md

 set_order: 4
 ---

 The scene state is made up of a series of variables that change over time.
-The state changes by the occurance of [events]({{ site.baseurl }}{% post_url /development-guide/2018-01-03-event-handling %}) in the scene.
+The state changes by the occurrence of [events]({{ site.baseurl }}{% post_url /development-guide/2018-01-03-event-handling %}) in the scene.
 When the state changes, this retriggers the rendering of the scene, using the new values of the state.

 ![](/images/media/events_state_diagram.jpeg)